gbti-network/py-animate-hue/readme.md

 - You can create custom presets or modify existing ones.

 ### Preset Examples:
-- `huego`: Cycle through the color spectrum.
+- `huego`: Cycle through the color spectrum in 30 frames (good for a gif)
+- `huegolong`: Same as huego but for 920 frames. (better for a mp4)
 - `darktolight`: Gradually increase brightness.
 - `contra`: Enhance contrast over time.
 - `party`: A combination of color and contrast changes for a party-like effect.